gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

 - Begin with a descriptive title.
 - Include a prerequisites section if needed, just include the Python version 3.8+ and Azure AI Foundry services.
 - Start with a brief introduction explaining the goal.
+- For Windows include a section on how to set up the Python venv and environment variables.
-- Install dependencies section for set up of Python venv and environment variables for Windows and Linux/macOS
+- For Linux/macOS include a section on how to set up the Python venv and environment variables.
-- Section that breaks down the main code components and provide a brief explanation of the Azure Inference examples.
-Ignore the code that sets up the environment variables.
+- A section that breaks down the main code components and provide a brief explanation along with the code block.
 - Show complete code example
 - How to run the example code
 - End with a 'Next steps' or 'Related resources' section.